cloudsmith-io/cloudsmith-maven-wagon/README.md

 #### Synchronisation Wait Verbosity Configuration

 By default synchronisation is verbose.
-If you'd prefer to turn off details of synchronisation, but still want to wait on the synchronisation to complete or fail (along with a status message if it does), then you turn off verbosity in the following ways:
+If you'd prefer to turn off details of synchronisation, but still want to wait on the synchronisation to complete or fail (along with a status message if it does), then you turn off verbosity in the following ways (in order of precedence):

-1. Set the `cloudsmith.sync_wait_verbose_enabled` property to `false`.
+1. Set the `CLOUDSMITH_SYNC_WAIT_VERBOSE` environment variable to `false`.
-2. Set the `CLOUDSMITH_SYNC_WAIT_VERBOSE_ENABLED` environment variable to `false`.
+2. Set the `cloudsmith.sync_wait.verbose` property to `false`.

 #### Synchronisation Wait Interval Configuration

 By default the synchronisation waits for an interval of 5000ms (5 seconds) between updates.
-If you'd like to shorten or length this interval, then you can set it in the following ways:
+If you'd like to shorten or length this interval, then you can set it in the following ways (in order of precedence):

-1. Set the `cloudsmith.sync_wait_interval` property to an positive integer value (e.g. `10000` to 10 seconds).
+1. Set the `CLOUDSMITH_SYNC_WAIT_INTERVAL` environment variable to a positive integer value (e.g. `20` for 20 seconds).
-2. Set the `CLOUDSMITH_SYNC_WAIT_VERBOSE_ENABLED` environment variable to a positive integer value (e.g. `20000` for 20 seconds).
+1. Set the `cloudsmith.sync_wait.interval` property to an positive integer value (e.g. `10` to 10 seconds).

 *Note:* If you set it to zero or a negative number, then the synchronisation wait process will be disabled.